 The Rapporteur welcomed members to the second session and provided an update on the progress made in the first session.
 Discussion resumed on the RGDT ToR on the remaining items (f) and (e).

+Identify the definitions, concepts, system architectures, use-cases, fundamental underlying technologies, interoperability, and the ecosystem aspects of relevance for digital transformation required to achieve a successful digital transformation

-Consolidate all guidelines, recommendations, technical reports, best practices and use cases developed by ITU-T on sustainable digital transformation, through the use of ITU web-based tools, and to identify strategies and mechanisms to facilitate and allow Member States to proactively use these tools to hasten the transfer of knowledge,liaise as necessary to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat. pbConsider the definitions, concepts, system architectures, use-cases, fundamental underlying technologies, interoperability, and the ecosystem of digital transformation required to achieve a successful digital transformation;developing countries on the basis of ITU‑T recommendations, particularly those related to sustainable digital transformationRecommend measures to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat; `
+Consolidate all guidelines, recommendations, technical reports, best practices and use cases developed by ITU-T on sustainable digital transformation, through the use of ITU web-based tools, and to identify strategies and mechanisms to facilitate and allow Member States to proactively use these tools to hasten the transfer of knowledge,

+Update the gap analysis, as needed, with activities and studies on digital transformation

+liaise as necessary to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat.

+Collaborate with the TDAG and the Intersectoral Coordination Group on digital transformation and provide TDAG with a) and b) to identify needs of developing countries for supporting documentation of ITU-T Recommendations (such as guidelines, technical report etc), related to sustainable digital transformation

+Report to TSAG and share the results with ITU-T SGs and

-Monitor the implementation of
+Monitor and progress, as far as digital transformation is concerned,the implementation of

 WTSA-24 Resolution 106.

+resolution 58 (Encouraging the creation and enhancement of national computer incident response teams, particularly for developing countries),

+Resolution 69, (Non-discriminatory access and use of Internet resources and telecommunications/information and communication technologies), and

+Resolution 86,( Facilitating the implementation of the Smart Africa Manifesto)

 The clean version of RG-DT ToR is shown below:

 Identify the definitions, concepts, system architectures, use-cases, fundamental underlying technologies, interoperability, and the ecosystem aspects of relevance for digital transformation required to achieve a successful digital transformation